jmcuneo/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for the p, body, headings, li, and th.
+- **Experimented with semantic HTML tags**: I used a table, ...
+- **JavaScript Animation**: I made my work experience table bounce around the screen using JavaScript.

 ## Design Achievements
+- **Created a color palette using color.adobe.com**: The screenshot is included.
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Courier Prime Font from Google Fonts**: I used Courier Prime as the font for all text on the page.

+## TODO:
+- add 5 semantic tags
+- update name to your own